 Doctors and Dentists work many years to pay off their old student loans and start accumulating wealth.
 Many of our medical and dental clients are often concerned about malpractice claims or other lawsuits being asserted against them and the potential of losing what they have worked so hard for during their careers.

-We evaluate our client’s non-exempt assets which are subject to creditor claims and determine whether it is appropriate to convert any of those non-exempt assets into an asset which is exempt from creditor claims.
+We evaluate our client’s non-exempt assets which are subject to creditor claims and determine whether it is appropriate to convert any of those non-exempt assets into an asset that is exempt from creditor claims.
 One piece evaluated under this strategy is the ownership of a home.

 In North Carolina, when a piece of property is held by husband and wife jointly with rights of survivorship, it is held as “tenants by the entirety.”
-If property is held as tenants by the entirety, there is an additional protection that a creditor of one spouse may not take the property to satisfy the debt of just one of the spouses.
-As such, for your homestead we only need to worry about creditors that may have a claim against both of you jointly.
+If the property is held as tenants by the entirety, there is an additional protection that a creditor of one spouse may not take the property to satisfy the debt of just one of the spouses.
+As such, for your homestead, we only need to worry about creditors that may have a claim against both of you jointly.
 For example, this would apply if you are both individually co-guarantors on a loan or mortgage.

-Many types of insurance are exempt from creditors claims.
+Many types of insurance are exempt from creditors’ claims.
 As such, medical or dental professionals often elect to purchase insurance in favor of loved family members to ensure that individuals left behind are well taken care of after the passing of the medical or dental professional.
-Our firm has also worked with individual practice owners to maximize on the asset protection of a captive insurance company which can also have extensive tax benefits.
+Our firm has also worked with individual practice owners to maximize the asset protection of a captive insurance company which can also have extensive tax benefits.

 There are also certain types of qualified retirement accounts that are exempt from creditor claims.
 Significant tax benefits can arise with this strategy.
 529 Plans for our clients’ children are also commonly used tools to ensure wealth will be passed on to loved ones while avoiding creditor claims.